 I am putting this down to drinking copious amounts of water!

 We all had Diamox with us, but were told not to take it unless we needed to.
 The Machame route gave us the opportunity to climb high and sleep low, in order for our bodies to adjust.
-They don’t prevent you from getting altitude sickness, but they do help with the symptoms.
-I took half a tablet a day as a precaution, but I was lucky and didn’t get so much as a headache.
+Diamox doesn’t prevent you from getting altitude sickness, but it can help with the symptoms.
+I took half a tablet a day on the last 2 days, as a precaution, but I was lucky and didn’t get so much as a headache.
 I think it’s luck of the draw with how your body will react.

 The only part of me to feel cold at any point on the entire climb was my face!